 For help in reporting the offense to local law enforcement, call the Provost or the Pacifica Safety Line at the numbers listed above.
-It is important to understand that reporting the incident does not obligate the victim to press criminal charges.
+It is important to understand that reporting to these resources does not obligate the Complainant to press criminal charges.

-If the alleged assailant is identified by the victim or another source, the Department of Safety will collaborate with local law enforcement in conducting an investigation.
-Support of a victim is the Institute's highest priority in these matters; therefore, the victim's wishes will always be taken into consideration.
-There are also community safety issues to be considered.
-Thus, if the offending student is perceived to be a potential threat to the victim or other students, the Institute may choose internal action against the alleged offender regardless of whether the victim submits or wishes to pursue a complaint.
+If the Respondent is identified by the Complainant or another source, the Department of Safety will collaborate with local law enforcement in conducting an investigation.
+Support of a Complainant is the Institute's highest priority.
+There are also community safety issues to be considered; if the Respondent is perceived to be a potential threat to the community, the Institute may choose internal action against the Respondent regardless of whether anyone submits or wishes to pursue a complaint.

-Immunity for Victims
+Immunity for Complainants

 Pacifica encourages the reporting of sexual assault.
-Sometimes victims are hesitant to report to college officials because they fear that they themselves may be charged with policy violations.
-To encourage reporting, Pacifica offers victims immunity from policy violations related to the sexual assault.
+To encourage reporting, Pacifica offers Complainants immunity from policy violations related to the sexual assault.